 This great program helps service members try out a career in an area that matches their interests for up to 6 months.
 Perks of the program include connecting with VetNet employee network members and getting a veteran mentor.

-VetNet: Veteran-focused employee network
+VetNet: Our veteran-focused employee network

-Employee networks bring people together.
-Each group – from our technology network for women to our young professionals and LBGTQ + A – helps employees with shared interests, backgrounds and perspectives build community.
-VetNet’s mission is to establish a professional network of Blue Cross NC employees who share a common experience of service in uniform, or affiliation in any way to those who have experienced service in uniform.
+Blue Cross NC is committed to serving those who have served us.
+The VetNet mission is to establish a professional network of our employees who share a common experience of service in uniform, or affiliation (in any way) to those who have experienced service in uniform.

-What you can do as a VetNet member:
+Here's what you can do as a VetNet member:

 We help military veterans get the medical training they need work in civilian health care.
 The $1.2 Million investment in the Physician Assistant Studies Program at the University of North Carolina at Chapel Hill helped the grow the program from 40 to 100 students and improved access to primary care for many of our states rural areas.